tlikonen/cl-enchant/README.md

 Initialize a new broker.
 Return a `broker` object which can be used to request dictionaries etc. See function `broker-request-dict`.

-A `broker` object is "active" when it has been successfully created.
+A `broker` object is active when it has been successfully created.
 It allocates foreign (non-Lisp) resources and must be freed after use with function `broker-free`.
-After being freed it becomes "inactive" and thus unusable.
+After being freed it becomes inactive and thus unusable.
 Generic function `activep` can be used to test if a `broker` object is active or not.

 See macros `with-broker`, `with-dict` and `with-pwl-dict` which automatically initialize and free broker and dictionary resources.